isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/Digital Workplace.md

 </a><a rel="noopener noreferrer nofollow" href="/products-and-services/for-government-agencies/ict-and-infrastructure/secure-internet-surfing/" class="isomer-card"><div class="isomer-card-image"><div class="isomer-image-wrapper"><img style="width: 100%" height="auto" width="100%" alt="The Secure Internet Surfing tool on Digital Workplace allows you to enjoy peace of mind when downloading files." src="/images/Products and Services/For Government Agencies/Secure_Internet.jpg"></div></div><div class="isomer-card-body"><div class="isomer-card-title">Safe and efficient surfing</div><div class="isomer-card-description">With Secure Internet Surfing (SIS), enjoy peace of mind when downloading files onto your work device.</div><div class="isomer-card-link">Explore SIS</div></div></a>
 </div>
 <h3>How to use DWP?</h3>
-<p>All DWP products are available on the Smart Nation DigiGov Portal, which
+<p>All DWP products are available for public officers' use.
+More details
-is accessible via the Government Intranet.</p>
+can be found on the <a href="https://gccprod.sharepoint.com/sites/GOVTECH-digitalgov/" rel="noopener noreferrer nofollow" target="_blank">Smart Nation DigiGov Portal</a> accessible via the Government Intranet.</p>
 <h3>Interested to find out more about DWP?</h3>
 <p>Have questions about DWP?
 Contact us at <a href="mailto:info@tech.gov.sg" rel="noopener noreferrer nofollow" target="_blank">info@tech.gov.sg</a>.</p>